silentdragoon/egstylus/README.md

 # egstylus

 This is a set of two styles for the EG CMS.
 One is a dark mode that changes the colour scheme of the article writing/editing screen, while the other includes the same dark colour scheme but also includes layout and font changes.

-Everything is written in CSS and can be tweaked to your liking (eg you can write in the name of a font of your choice, change the font size and so on).
+Everything is written in CSS and can be tweaked to your liking with a bit of experimenting (eg you can write in the name of a font of your choice, change the font size and so on).

 The styles are applied using Stylus, an extension supported by most modern browsers.

 **Dark mode only**